watterott/RPi-Display/docu/FAQ.md

     ```

+## How to connect the GPIO-Adapter for RPi-Display B+?
+The FFC connectors have bottom contacts and so the FFC cable contacts have to be aligned to the bottom.

 ## How to flash/update the ID EEPROM?
 The EEPROM on the RPi-Display for Raspberry Pi Model B+ can be updated as follows.
 Before the update the **WP** jumper next to the EEPROM has to be closed.